Number6App/number6app.github.io/pipeline_deployment.md

 - The S3 bucket containing the build artifacts is encrypted.

 - The pipeline, S3 bucket and encryption key all reside in the test account.

-- Each account requires its own Slack OAuth token stored in AWS Secrets Manager (these can be the same token but they'll still need storing in each account.)

-- A GitHub OAuth access token needs to be stored in AWS Secrets Manager (in the test account) to be able to set up the webhook that triggers the pipeline on each commit

-  - this has to be saved in AWS Secrets Manager with a name and key of `no6/test/github/2`

 - You'll need to create 2 files in the project root named `No6AppTemplateConfig-test.json` and `No6AppTemplateConfig-prod.json`